 As a result, the interpretations of the marginal effect at the first (Y=0) and the second outcome Y=2) were well discussed by focusing only on the significant variables in the model by rejecting the null hypothesis of the insignificant variables, because of that their difference in describing power among those variables that they have on the loan repayment performance of MSE sectors in the study area which is interpreted as follows: A one-unit increase in the group leader's education level leads to increase the group loan repayment performance of MSE sectors to be non- defaulter by 2% and decreases the probability to be defaulter by 4% holding the other variables in the model constant or ceteris Paribus.
-A one unit increase in the group leader's experience in the business, leads to increase the group loan repayment performance of MSE sectors to be non defaulter by 14% holding the other variables in the model constant or ceteris Paribus.
+A one unit increase in the group leader's experience in the business, leads to increase the group loan repayment performance of MSE sectors to be non defaulter by 12% and decreasing the probability to be defaulter by 14% holding the other variables in the model constant or ceteris Paribus.

-Adding a one individual to the enterprises group size in the business, it leads to decrease the group loan repayment performance of MSE sectors to be non defaulter by3% and increases the probability to be defaulter by 4% and ceteris paribus.
+Adding a one individual to the enterprises group size in the business, it leads to decrease the group loan repayment performance of MSE sectors to be non defaulter by 3% and increases the probability to be defaulter by 4% and ceteris paribus.
 A one unit increase in the additional loan to their business, it leads to decrease the group loan repayment performance of MSE sectors to be non defaulter by 9% and increases the probability to be defaulter by 17% ceteris paribus.
-With the per unit increase in the problem of information disclosure among the members, leads to decrease the group loan repayment performance of MSE sectors to be non defaulter by 12% ceteris paribus.
 With the per unit increase in the problem of information disclosure among the members, leads to decrease the group loan repayment performance of MSE sectors to be non defaulter by 14% and increases the probability to be defaulter by 21% ceteris paribus.
-A one unit increase in the problem of financial statement recording experience in the business, it leads to decrease the group loan repayment performance of MSE sectors to be non defaulter by 10% ceteris paribus.
+A one unit increase in the problem of financial statement recording experience in the business, it leads to decrease the group loan repayment performance of MSE sectors to be non defaulter by 7% and increases the probability to be defaulter by 10% ceteris paribus.
 A onetime increase in the follow up by the loan officers of OCSSCO, it leads to increase the group loan repayment performance of MSE sectors to be non defaulter by 18% and decreasing the probability to be defaulter by 30% ceteris paribus.